Corbett · Loch Awe

 Beinn a' Bhuiridh — common questions

-- Beinn a' Bhuiridh is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 790m of ascent and takes most walkers 5-8 hours.
+- Beinn a' Bhuiridh carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 790m of ascent and a 5-8 hour day on the standard route.
 Terrain: The initial path beside the railway is steep and slippery on wet pine needles.

-- Where do I park for Beinn a' Bhuiridh?
+- Where should I park to climb Beinn a' Bhuiridh?

-- Standard parking is at NN078267 near Oban.
+- Standard parking is at NN078267.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Beinn a' Bhuiridh?
+- When should I climb Beinn a' Bhuiridh?

 - The standard good-weather months for Beinn a' Bhuiridh are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.